How Much Does It Cost to Live In Kenya?

-The rest of your expenses will depend on your lifestyle and what you want to spend on.
+The rest of your expenses will depend on your lifestyle and what you want to spend.

-Bear in mind, while in Kenya, that haggling and bargaining are a part of their culture and is common in open markets where produce or clothes are sold.Cost of Living Index:
+Bear in mind, in Kenya, that haggling and bargaining are a part of their culture and are common in open markets where produce or clothes are sold.Cost of Living Index: